Coronavirus (COVID-19) & Health Updates

 Frequently Asked Questions

-How will the decision be made to close the school?
+How will the decision be made to close the school during the school year?

 Under what circumstances will the school close?